 The key is *having those fun foods in a way that leaves me feeling good.* I want to TRUST the experience, not hate it.
 Right?
 Makes sense?

 For example, if Marco brings home Sour Patch Kids and I’d like to have some I’ll have a bite or two, and feel good with that.
 How?
 Because I know I have so many other options that are more yummy and satisfying for me.
 Plus, more than just a few Sour Patch Kids will make me feel icky.
-I know this from experience.
+It’s not a rule, it’s information I’ve gathered from my own body by experimenting.

 The craving to binge is likely a life need which cannot be met with food.
 Or, a “faux craving” simply because you have that food on a pedestal.

 For example, a craving for a pizza… If you have a craving to stop and grab some pizza for lunch, that’s probably a true food craving.
-Pizza for lunch sounds normal enough, right?
+The craving is calm, collected, and it sounds good to have this as a meal today.

-However, if you’re pre-planning to order a whole pizza and can already see yourself eating it as fast as you can while no-one is around, that’s more of an emotional craving in which you might just want to numb out feelings/thoughts for a while and not have to think about what you “should” be doing (thought: thinking about what we SHOULD be doing all day long is SO exhausting you guys!).
+However, if you’re pre-planning to order a whole pizza and can already see yourself eating it as fast as you can while no-one is around, that’s more of an emotional craving in which you might just want to numb out feelings/thoughts for a while and not have to think about what you “should” be doing.
+This is a way of procrastinating for you.

 A binge might sound appealing for the moment, but here’s the reality of what a binge ALWAYS feels like: